* Former Archbishop of Cape Town, South Africa

 “The end of apartheid stands as one of the crowning accomplishments of the past century, but we would not have succeeded without the help of international pressure – in particular the divestment movement of the 1980s….
 [A] similar movement has taken shape, this time aiming at an end to the Israeli occupation.
 Divestment from apartheid South Africa was fought by ordinary people at the grassroots.
 Faith-based leaders informed their followers, union members pressured their companies’ stockholders, and consumers questioned their store owners.
 Students played an especially important role by compelling universities to change their portfolios.
 Eventually, institutions pulled the financial plug, and the South African government thought twice about its policies.
 Similar moral and financial pressures on Israel are [now] being mustered one person at a time.”

-Tutu is a member of the so-called “Elders” — an independent group, founded by Nelson Mandela, of global leaders “who work together for peace and human rights.”
+Tutu was a member of the so-called “Elders” — an independent group, founded by Nelson Mandela, of global leaders “who work together for peace and human rights.”
 In January 2014, Tutu and several fellow Elders traveled together to Iran, where they paid tribute to the late Ayatollah Ruhollah Khomeini.

 Much of this profile is adapted from the article, “Nobel Hypocrite,” authored by John Perazzo and published by FrontPageMag.com on January 23, 2003.